 has been a leader in Atlanta when it comes to the treatment of vein conditions.
 Since 2002, Dr. Craddock has been treating varicose veins non-invasively.
-In March of 2009 he decided to focus his practice to the modern treatment and evaluation of vein disease.
+In March of 2009 he decided to focus his entire practice to the modern treatment and evaluation of vein disease.
 Dr. Craddock is dedicated to comprehensive vein care which includes varicose vein treatment, spider vein treatment, treatment for phlebitis and the symptoms that come with vein disease.
 Southern Vein Care is the only dedicated vein treatment center for Piedmont Healthcare.
 When it comes to the treating a variety of vein disorders such as varicose veins, spider veins, leg swelling, leg pain, chronic venous insufficiency, vein disease, leg ulcers, Restless Leg Syndrome (RLS), and the prevention of DVT's (deep vein thrombosis) you can rest assured that you have chosen the best vein center in Atlanta..

 I should have done this ten years ago!

 When looking for a second opinion and researching the vein specialist in the Atlanta area, I decided to come and see Dr. Craddock.
 Yes, most people can't fly from Montana to see a vein specialist in Georgia.
 I am able to and chose to come to Southern Vein Care.

 I was very apprehensive about the reaction to the appearance of my varicose and spider veins from the medical staff.
 They made me feel comfortable and at ease.

 I am so happy I had the Closure procedure to treat my varicose veins.
 My pain is absolutely gone!
 The procedure was fast and easy.
 The staff was courteous and friendly.
 I would recommend this for anyone.

 - Amy (Newnan, GA)